-Stakeholder pensions have low and capped charges and a default investment strategy.
+Stakeholder pensions have low and capped charges and a default investment strategy for those who don’t want to choose which funds to invest in.
 Management charges in each year must not amount to more than 1.5% of the total value of the fund for each year until the 10th year of continuous membership in the scheme when the cap reduces to 1% per year.

 Stakeholder pensions are also flexible regarding contributions so this makes them a good option for self-employed people with irregular income patterns.

 The minimum contribution to a stakeholder pension cannot be set higher than £20 and contributions can be paid weekly, monthly, at other intervals, or they can be a single one-off contribution.
 There are no penalties if the saver wants to transfer the fund to another pension arrangement.

 Self Invested Personal Pension (SIPP)

 If you want to take a more active interest in the investments in your pension fund, then a self-invested personal pension (SIPP) could be a good option.

 Investing in a SIPP means you can choose the stocks and shares and other assets that go into your pension.
 Permitted investments include equities, investment trusts, real estate investment trusts (REITs), and National Savings & Investment products.

 You can manage these investments yourself, or you can pay a professional financial adviser to do it for you.